Table of Contents

 Best Jump Rope

-The RPM Session 3.0 Speed Rope is the best jump rope/speed rope for CrossFit currently being made.
-We have reviewed all of the top options for speed ropes and although we love the variety of ropes available, we always go back to the RPM Session 3.0.
+The Rogue SR-2S 2.0 Speed Rope is the best jump rope/speed rope for CrossFit currently being made.
+We have reviewed all of the top options for speed ropes and although we love the variety of ropes available, we always go back to the SR-2.

-The RPM Session 3.0 features knurled, aluminum handles that provide excellent grip in a thin and comfortable form factor.
-Although there are many ropes using grips, we prefer the feeling of knurling similar to what you find on barbells and love the small amount of maintenance the RPM Speed Rope requires compared to others.
+The SR-2S 2.0 features knurled, aluminum handles that provide excellent grip in a thin and comfortable form factor.
+Although there are many ropes using grips, we prefer the feeling of knurling similar to what you find on barbells and love the small amount of maintenance the SR-2S requires compared to others.
 They also come in many different colors and with the option for a coated cable or bare steel.
 If you want increased speed, we suggest choosing the bare cable, although be aware that misses will sting.

-If you don't plan on doing double-unders, than we suggest staying away from a speed rope, however, we haven't found a better feeling and performing speed rope than the RPM Session 3.0.
+If you don't plan on doing double-unders, then we suggest staying away from a speed rope, however, we haven't found a better feeling and performing speed rope than the Rogue SR-2S 2.0 Speed Rope.

 If you don't want to drop a lot of change, but want a quality speed rope for double-unders, we suggest the Rogue SR-1 Speed Rope.